 - Variable rates can fluctuate daily or monthly, and are derived from the market price of electricity.
 Fixed rates allow customers to lock in a low rate for the contract duration.
 Fixed rates are recommended for typical electric customers.

 - What is the length of the contract?

-Once you’ve selected a provider, simply call them and ask to switch.
 All you will need is your account information found on your most recent electric bill.
 There’s no need to contact UI or CL&P – the new provider will process everything for you.